dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 `64`.

 As another example, consider an image data set.
 The data starts with a `TX` column containing URLs for images.
-Applying a BitmapLoader transform generates a column of a custom (non-standard) type, `Picture<*,*,4>`, where the asterisks indicate that the picture dimensions are unknown.
+Applying an `ImageLoader` transform generates a column of a custom (non-standard) type, `Picture<*,*,4>`, where the asterisks indicate that the picture dimensions are unknown.
 The last dimension of `4` indicates that there are four channels in each pixel: the three color components, plus the alpha channel.
-Applying a `BitmapScaler` transform scales and crops the images to a specified size, for example, `100x100`, producing a type of `Picture<100,100,4>`.
-Finally, applying a `PixelExtractor` transform (and specifying that the alpha channel should be dropped), produces the vector type `V<R4,3,100,100>`.
-In this example, the `PixelExtractor` re-organized the color information into separate planes, and divided each pixel value by 256 to get pixel values between zero and one.
+Applying an `ImageResizer` transform scales and crops the images to a specified size, for example, `100x100`, producing a type of `Picture<100,100,4>`.
+Finally, applying a `ImagePixelExtractor` transform (and specifying that the alpha channel should be dropped), produces the vector type `V<R4,3,100,100>`.
+In this example, the `ImagePixelExtractor` re-organized the color information into separate planes, and divided each pixel value by 256 to get pixel values between zero and one.

 ### Equivalence